 You can also solve other problems in mechanics involving stress, strain, and Young's modulus using our stress calculator.

-If you would like to compute how to draw Mohr's circle, use our Mohr's circle tool.
+If you would like to learn how to draw Mohr's circle, use our Mohr's circle calculator.

 What is principal stress?

 Principal stress is the normal stress a body can have at some point.

 In the instances where more than two stresses are present (i.e., compound stress), the resultant stress at a point consists of both the normal and shear stress.
 In both cases of stress at that point, the stress is the function of the inclination to the horizontal.

 Or in other words, principal stress is the minimum and maximum stresses derived from normal stress at an angle on a plane where shear stress is zero.